Gainsight NXT - Articles Impacted due to July, 2023 Release

 - Navigate to the Analyze page.

-- Navigate to the Survey Statistics, Response Report, and Text Analytics pages of the Survey from the left pane.
+- Navigate to the Survey Statistics, Response Report, and Text Analytics sections of the Survey from the left pane.
 For more information about Survey Analytics, refer to the Surveys Analytics article.

 - Navigate to the Survey Statistics tab to see the overall participant responses.
 For more information, refer to the Survey Statistics article.

-- You can see the same responses from C/R360 Survey Responses tab as well.
+- You can see the same responses from the C/R360 Survey Responses tab as well.

 - You can only view the survey response but cannot edit it.

-- Navigate to the Response Report tab to see the graphical representations of response information for every specific survey question.
+- Navigate to the Response Report section to see the graphical representations of response information for every specific survey question.
 For more information, refer to the Response Report article.

 Admin who imported the surveys can assign permissions like Design, Analyze and Admin to Users or User Groups to individual surveys.
 For more information, refer to the Survey Permissions article.